darrell60rabec5z/notes/README.md

 First, prioritize your tasks.
 Decide which tasks are the most important and which can wait until later.
 By focusing on the critical tasks first, you can ensure that your code is of the highest quality and that you meet your deadlines.
 Use a task management tool, such as Trello or Asana, to keep track of your progress and prioritize in real-time.
  -
 Next, think ahead and plan your work.
 When starting a new project, create a roadmap that outlines the key milestones and tasks needed to complete the project.
 Using this roadmap, You can see the big picture and make better decisions about how to allocate your time and resources.
 Planning ahead also helps to avoid last-minute panics and rushed work, which often leads to errors and poor code quality.

+# 2024-02-13
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so invest time in making it clear and concise.
+Always favor clarity over cleverness, and practice abstraction and modularization to manage complexity.
+Lastly, embrace testing as a means to validate your code and guard against regressions."